-Essential Executive Functions
+Essential Executive Function

 Cool Executive Function

-We activate our cool executive functions when we are asked to complete a task that lacks an emotional or motivational component, meaning that the task at hand is low-stakes and there are few consequences dependent on successful or unsuccessful completion.
-Many executive functioning tests given in clinical settings measure these types of cool executive function skills.
-These assessments aim to gauge working memory and cognitive flexibility around a set of tasks.
-However, because these tasks are given in a controlled setting, they are not able to measure an individual’s emotional response and how that response may support or inhibit memory or understanding.
-The Dimensional Card Sort is a frequently used measure to these cognitive processes in young children.
+The Dimensional Card Sort is a frequently used measure of these cognitive processes in young children.
 It asks individuals to sort cards in varying ways, assessing a person’s ability to think about information in one way and then flexibly shift to another.
 For example, testers are required to sort a set of cards by color and then to sort the same deck by the animal image on the card.
 Completing this task in a clinical setting is divorced from an emotional response; the individual sorting the cards can act or problem-solve without worrying about the outcome or impact on their lives (Meuwissen & Zalzo, 2014).

 Hot Executive Function

-Although research has established that there are two categories, it also acknowledges that it can be difficult to separate hot and cool executive functions because psychologists maintain that learning is never divorced from emotions (Zelazo, Qu, & Creek, 2010).
-The real world is filled with emotional responses and consequences to actions, and the ability to engage in goal-directed persistence is, more often than not, guided by an emotional response, no matter the task (Zelazo, Qu, & Creek, 2010).
-For example, Philip David Zelazo and colleagues (2010) conducted a study with three-year-olds to measure inhibitory control, a key cognitive process in executive functions.
+For example, Philip David Zelazo and colleagues (2010) conducted a study with three-year-olds to measure inhibitory control, a key cognitive process in executive function.
 These children were presented with a problem to solve.
-First, the children were asked if the interviewer should have one candy now or if this individual should wait until after completing a set of tasks and receive four candies.
-Separate from personal consequences for this choice, many children selected the candy later option for the interviewer.
+First, the children were asked if the interviewer should have one candy now or if the interviewer should wait until after completing a set of tasks and receive four candies.
+Separate from personal consequences for this choice, many children selected the later option of the candy for the interviewer.
 However, when asked to choose for themselves, many were unable to use inhibitory control and wait for more candy.
 This measure shows that when there are personal consequences for our actions, it is far more challenging to delay gratification and visualize the future.

-Psychological research demonstrates that “‘positive mood facilitates performance that may reflect improved EF’ (see Isen, 2003)”(Zelazo, Qu, & Creek, 2010, p.
+Psychological research demonstrates that “‘positive mood facilitates performance that may reflect improved EF’ (see Isen, 2003) ” (Zelazo, Qu, & Creek, 2010, p.
 105).
 Thus, when educators can facilitate positive engagement with schoolwork, there is often a better outcome.
-A 2021 article titled: “What Teachers Can Do to Engage Anxious Students?” by Jessica Minahan, Sarah Ward, and Kristen Jacobsen offers ways for educators to facilitate positive engagement with schoolwork.
+A 2021 article titled “What Teachers Can Do to Engage Anxious Students?” by Jessica Minahan, Sarah Ward, and Kristen Jacobsen offers ways for educators to facilitate positive engagement with schoolwork.
 They outline that transition times can be difficult and suggest that focusing on easing students into less preferred tasks can mitigate feelings of anxiety and disengagement.
-Additionally, they suggest helping students engage metacognitively by asking students to visualize completed assignments and imagine the steps they need to take to arrive at the completed assignment.
+Additionally, this article suggests that helping students engage metacognitively by asking them to visualize completed assignments and imagine the steps they need to take to arrive at the completed assignment.
 They assert that “‘this strategy can help students visualize the outcome and the sequence of the steps, allowing them to more accurately size up a task and prevent them from shutting down at the first glance of the directions’ (Ward & Jacobsen, 2014b)” (Minahan, Ward, & Jacobsen, 2021).
 They also suggest working with students to help reframe negative thinking about tasks through naming and rating a particular difficulty, and they encourage teachers to shift their language and to use words like “continue” over “start.”

 References